 Upon turning 18, all Chilean males must register with the CAF and may be conscripted to serve up to 2 years before the age of 24.
 In 2019, the CAF called up some 95% of men born in the year 2001, prompting public protests.

-Army: This branch consists of 37,650 active duty troops organized into 6 divisions consisting of a Special Forces brigade, regiments and divisions.
-The Army also includes an Army Aviation Brigade and a Special Operations Brigade, both deployed near Santiago.
+Army: This branch consists of 37,650 active duty troops organized into 6 divisions consisting of a Special Forces brigade, 28 maneuver brigades, regiments, squadrons, and platoons